yugabyte/yugabyte-db/docs/content/preview/reference/drivers/rust/rust-postgres-reference.md

 ### Limitations

-Currently, PostgreSQL rust-postgres driver and YugabyteDB rust-postgres smart driver do not support verify-full and verify-ca ssl modes.
+Currently, the rust-postgres driver and YugabyteDB Rust smart driver do not support verify-full or verify-ca SSL modes.